romgere/romgere_cockpit/README.md

 # Romgere Cockpit Arduino Lib

-Arduino library for building "real" cockpit/panel with X-Plane and arduino board.
+Arduino library for building "real" cockpit/panel with X-Plane and Arduino board.

 # WIP
-*2019/05/04 :  This library was just moved from bitbucket (private repository) to github and need some work for writing doc/example, translate, review project organisation.*
+*2019/05/04 :  This library was just moved from bitbucket (private repository) to github and need some work for writing doc/example, translate, review project folder architecture.*

 **Please be careful if you using this library as is.**